TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

       10.stdWrap.insertData = 1

 .. warning::
-   Never use this on content that can be edited in backend.
+   Never use this on content that can be edited in the backend.
 This allows editors to disclose normally hidden information.
 Never use this to insert data into wraps.
    Use :ref:`dataWrap <stdwrap-datawrap>` instead.